frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 active | INPUT | Does this pie have to be active, or not ?
 A pie is a set of slices.
 An active pie allows each slice to be activated, or selected, by the mouse cursor. legend | INPUT | `true` or `false`. _Does this pie has a legend ?_  In this current release (1.0.0), the legend is a circle with lebel surrounding the pie. slices$ | INPUT | an observable which publishes an array of slices to be drawn.
 Each sector diagram is made up of pieces, from various angles, and whose sum is equal to 360. _(This widget supports a sum of tranches lower than 360)_.
-This array will be internally sorted on the `type` property to provide a legend. typeSlices$ | INPUT | an observable which publishes an array of type of slices. the array ol slices
+This array will be internally sorted on the `type` property to provide a legend. typeSlices$ | INPUT | an `observable` which publishes an array of type of slices. the array ol slices
-selected | OUTPUT |  an eventEmitter to inform the parent component that a slice has been activated activated | OUTPUT |  an eventEmitter to inform the parent component that a slice has been selected
+selected | OUTPUT |  an `EventEmitter` to inform the parent component that a slice has been activated activated | OUTPUT |  an `EventEmitter` to inform the parent component that a slice has been selected

 ## What is a slice ?

 For the component, the pie is an array of slices.

-A Slice is a piece of the pie.
+A slice is a piece of pie.

 Property | type | Comment
 ------------ | ------------- | -------------